johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Be sure no one can see this document.
 * If anyone manages to record your seeds then they have all the IOTA controlled by those seeds.
 * If your text editor has a read only mode it would be best to open the document in read only mode.
 * It would be a tragedy if you accidently changed your seeds after you have created the addresses because then you would lose control over those addresses and all the IOTAs they contain.
-If you don't have read only mode in your text editor don't worry to much - you backed up your seeds.
+If you don't have read only mode in your text editor don't worry too much - you backed up your seeds.
 You did back up your seeds - right?
 * Now open a second instance of your favorite text editor and open the script named **30-create-address.js** in the **Console-Wallet** repository.
 * The script should look much like the script seen below.
 ```